 Note: This active heat exchange only works in combination with solar energy.
 On cloudy days there might be not enough heat to hold through a freezing night.
 A supplemental heater will be needed.

 5 things to know about plant protection from frost

 - Winter crops are more frost tolerant, summer crops need protection.

 - Watered plants are more frost resistant.
 Water the plants before the frost or in the morning after before the sun comes out.

 - Cover plants before the frost with whatever you have on hand, so the frost can not drop on them.

-- Cover the plant AND as much ground as possible to give the plant access to the warm soil.
+- When you cover the plant make sure to cover as much ground as possible to give the plant access to the ground heat.

 - Cover in layers.
 It is just like with us, we are warmer if we wear layers.